Ernie Cooksey: Personal life and illness

 Before joining Oldham Athletic in August 2003, Cooksey worked as a builder fitting false ceilings, leaving the better-paid job to fulfil a lifelong ambition to become a professional footballer.

-In early 2008, he was diagnosed with malignant melanoma, a severe form of skin cancer.
+In early 2008, he was diagnosed with melanoma, a severe form of skin cancer.
 He had fought the disease before, when he had a form of skin cancer removed from his back in 2006.
 Cooksey suspected his cancer originated from a six-month spell coaching schoolchildren in the searing heat of Las Vegas in the United States.
 In April 2008, Grays Athletic staged a benefit match for Cooksey.
 The match consisted of former professional players, as well as current professionals such as Leroy Lita, Nicky Shorey, Aaron McLean, Ray Parlour, Justin Edinburgh, Iain Dowie, Bob Dowie, Clive Allen, Scott Fitzgerald and Paul Merson.
 He returned to his former club Oldham Athletic in May 2008, where another benefit match was staged for his appeal at Boundary Park, attended by 1,500 fans to see such former players as John Barnes, Luther Blissett and Chris Waddle as well as television actors from Coronation Street.

 Cooksey was born in Bishop's Stortford.
 He died in the early hours of 3 July 2008, at the age of 28, five weeks before partner Louise Newlove was due to give birth to their first child.
 Newlove gave birth to their daughter, Isabella-Georgia Cooksey, on 27 July 2008.